RPCausin/SpectraCleaner/README.md

 # SpectraCleaner

-Use this to visualize spectra and remove them
+Use this program to visualize and remove spectra.